Juan David García Bacca: Success in Venezuela

-In Caracas (Venezuela) he had a fruitful philosophical career when he was the founder of the School of Philosophy of the Central University of Venezuela (UCV) in 1946 ―which was the first school of the Faculty of Philosophy and Letters, today the Faculty of Humanities and Education―, remaining active until 1971.5 At the same time, he taught at the Pedagogical Institute of Caracas (1947-1962).
-In 1952 he obtained Venezuelan nationality.
+In Caracas (Venezuela) he had a fruitful philosophical career when he was the founder of the School of Philosophy at the Central University of Venezuela (UCV) in 1946 ―which was the first school of the Faculty of Philosophy and Letters, today the Faculty of Humanities and Education―, remaining active until 1971.5 At the same time, he taught at the Pedagogical Institute of Caracas (1947-1962).
+In 1952, he obtained Venezuelan nationality.
 His work at the UCV was very active: he was dean of the Faculty of Humanities and Education (1959-1960) and founding director of the Institute of Philosophy.
 He influenced the formation of Ernesto Mayz Vallenilla, Juan Nuño Montes, Ludovico Silva, Federico Riú, Eduardo Vásquez, J.R.
 Nuñez Tenorio, Elio Goméz Grillo, Guillermo Morón, Ignacio Burk, Alexis Márquez Rodríguez, J.R.
 Guillent Pérez and José Hernán Albornoz.
 When the dictator died, he returned to Spain several times, the first in the summer of 1977.